Jon-Erik Hexum: Life and career

-Hexum was born in Englewood, New Jersey, in 1957 to Thorleif Andreas Hexum, a Norwegian immigrant, and Gretha Olivia (Paulsen) Hexum, a Minnesota-born American of Norwegian parentage.
+Hexum was born in Englewood, New Jersey, in 1957, to Thorleif Andreas Hexum, a Norwegian immigrant, and Gretha Olivia Paulsen, a Minnesota-born American of Norwegian parentage.
 He and his elder brother Gunnar were raised in Tenafly by their mother after their parents divorced when Hexum was four.
+As a single parent after the divorce, Hexum's mother had to work two jobs to support him and his brother.
+In an interview, Hexum said his mother exposed him to theater arts and music at a young age: "She was wonderful when we were growing up.
+Somehow she found money to buy us a piano, we got to go to the theater periodically, and I took singing and dancing lessons".

+At Tenafly High School, Hexum was an active student, participating in the school's marching band and performing at the 1973 Rose Parade in Pasadena.
+He also served as drum major of the marching band in his senior year and became the first male cheerleader in his school's history.
+He also played roles in his school's productions of Carousel and had one of the starring roles in The Pajama Game as a senior.
+In addition, Hexum was also the senior class president at Tenafly, graduating in 1976.

-After graduating from Tenafly High School, Hexum went on to Case Western Reserve University in Cleveland to study biomedical engineering, and soon transferred to Michigan State University in East Lansing.
-During that time, he worked as a radio disc jockey, played football for the Spartans in 1978, and acted in minor stage roles.
+Hexum went on to Case Western Reserve University in Cleveland to study biomedical engineering and soon transferred to Michigan State University in East Lansing, Michigan.
+During that time, he worked as a radio disc jockey, played football (mainly as a backup) for the Spartans in 1978, and acted in minor stage roles.
+Hexum graduated from MSU with a Bachelor of Arts in political philosophy.

+Hexum kept himself fit for roles, as he had been playing football and soccer since he was 8.
+He also wrestled, swam, and lifted weights, and would work out three times a week at the gym.

 A few days after graduation, he moved to New York in 1980 to pursue his acting career.
 While working as an apartment cleaner, he met Bob LeMond of LeMond/Zetter Management, John Travolta's manager.
 LeMond saw great potential in Hexum.
 At LeMond's urging, Hexum relocated to Los Angeles in September 1981 to audition for a movie called Summer Lovers; he lost the part to Peter Gallagher.

-However, Hexum did win the lead role in the 1982-1983 NBC TV series Voyagers! as Phineas Bogg, a former pirate turned time traveler.
-Hexum was then cast opposite Joan Collins in the made-for-television movie Making of a Male Model, also starring Jeff Conaway and Roxie Roker.
+In 1982, Hexum won the lead role in the NBC TV series Voyagers! as Phineas Bogg, a former pirate turned time traveler.
+Voyagers! aired on Sundays and did not fare well in the ratings against 60 Minutes, the highest rated primetime show at the time.
+As a result, the series was cancelled.